spmohara/P4-Search/README.md

 #### User not logged in:
 ![MsgBox User not logged in](images/MsgBox%20User%20not%20logged%20in.png)
 - Indicates the user is not logged in.
-- Open the Perforce Helix Visual Client (P4V) software to login and then select the **Retry** button.
+- Open the [Perforce Helix Visual Client (P4V)](https://www.perforce.com/downloads/helix-visual-client-p4v) software to login and then select the **Retry** button.
 - Selecting the **Cancel** button will close the error message.

 #### User session expired:
 ![MsgBox User session expired](images/MsgBox%20User%20session%20expired.png)
-- Indicates the user session has expired.
+- Indicates the current user session has expired.
-- Open the Perforce Helix Visual Client (P4V) software to login and then select the **Retry** button.
+- Open the [Perforce Helix Visual Client (P4V)](https://www.perforce.com/downloads/helix-visual-client-p4v) software to login and then select the **Retry** button.
 - Selecting the **Cancel** button will close the error message.

 #### Client root conflict:
 ![MsgBox Client root conflict](images/MsgBox%20Client%20root%20conflict.png)
 - Indicates the Path field points to a different folder that isn't the client's root.
+- It is recommended to not change this field manually, but to create a new workspace and specify there instead.
 - Selecting the **Cancel** button will close the error message.

 # Dependencies